syedaffanhamdani/cs-jokes/ReadMe.md

 Technical confidence comes from one of two things: ignorance or experience

 # Complicated Software:

 When does Software/Your code base starts to get complicated/Messy?
 - Immediately after someone says this feature can be implemented in one hour

 # Copy Paste

 Copypaste is the fastest way to create bugs.

+# STD
+ what does STD mean in Software Development?
+Scrum Transmitted (mental health) Diseases

 # Cloud